avwx-rest/account-frontend/README.md

 - View API usage graphs
 - Stripe Checkout integration

+Must include documentation for self-maintenance.

 ## Desired

-- Built with View.js but React or Angular would suffice
+- Built with Vue.js but React or Angular would suffice
+- A CSS framework using or similar to Bootstrap

+It shouldn't be a copy of the existing account portal.
+That was my best attempt with no frontend design chops.